Workshop provides skills to edit Wikipedia articles

 FARMINGTON - A workshop on Saturday educated participants on the process of editing Wikipedia articles to provide accurate and up-to-date information, specifically focused on women in the arts.
 The online encyclopedia offers free information in over 250 languages worldwide.
 Articles are a collaborative effort of the general public, allowing anyone to contribute or edit the information.

-Organizer, Abby Flannigan, brought the idea for the "edit-a-thon" back to her hometown of Farmington after learning the skills at a similar gathering in her college town of Bozeman, MT.
-The workshop was scheduled to align with others happening around the globe, an event in it's fifth year of taking place.
+Organizer, Abby Flannigan, brought the idea for the "edit-a-thon" back to her hometown of Farmington after learning the skills at a similar gathering in her college town of Bozeman, Montana.
+The workshop was scheduled to align with others happening around the globe, an event in its fifth year of taking place.

 The Wikipedia Edit-a-thon is one piece of a larger movement to bring more female participation to the site.
 The movement began after a 2010 survey revealed that less than 13 percent of Wikipedia contributors were women, leading to a lack of representation on the site.
 Last year's edit-a-thon brought an estimated 2,500 global participants who edited a total of 3,000 articles related to notable women artists.